 6. Adequate storage space in each classroom for instructional materials.

-7. Appropriate textbooks, attendance books/technology and adequate quantities of paper, pencils, pens, chalk, erasers and other materials required in daily teaching responsibilities.
+7. Appropriate textbooks, attendance books/technology and adequate quantities of paper, pencils, pens, chalk, erasers, and other materials required in daily teaching responsibilities.

-H. The Board shall continue to provide in each building adequate restrooms and lavatory facilities exclusively for staff and at least one (1) appropriately furnished teacher’s lounge.
+H. The Board shall continue to provide in each building adequate restrooms and lavatory facilities exclusively for staff and at least one (1) appropriately furnished educator’s lounge.
 Supplies and furnishings shall be of at least moderate quality.

 J. All teaching hours and schedules including marking periods shall be developed within the following parameters: